 In 1975, their last meeting before the 80s, Bulgaria had worn their usual white home shirts, green shorts and red socks, with West Germany in their away green and white, and this was again the case when the fixture would come up in 1995 (albeit with Bulgaria now in white socks).

-So, the three 80s games stand out, particularly as Bulgaria otherwise usually wore their normal first strip at home in this period.
-The West Germans themselves had a habit of often wearing their away kit when playing Turkey at home in this era, but, whether cases like these are examples of some sort of friendly gentleman’s agreement, superstition or just coincidence based on other factors remain to be seen.
-Incidentally, the two other games in the 80s played between the two in Germany had also seen Bulgaria in their red/green/red, giving West Germany a 5-0 sweep in terms of home and away kits worn for the decade.
+So, the three 80s games stand out, particularly as Bulgaria otherwise usually wore their normal first strip at home, while the West Germans themselves had a habit of often wearing their away kit when playing Turkey at home in the period.
+But in this case, it seems that since Germany’s home white and away green would both clash with elements of the Bulgarian strip, the solution was for just for Bulgaria to change themselves.
+Incidentally, the two other games in the 80s played between the two in Germany had also seen Bulgaria in their red-green-red, giving West Germany a 5-0 sweep in terms of home and away kits worn for the decade.

 The 1980 game, a World Cup qualifier in December, set the stage for what was to come in 1984 as snow could be seen in the areas surrounding the pitch.
 But, either it wasn’t really too cold that day, or else footballers were still harder in 1980 than their counterparts four years later, as the players wore what they normally would for any match.